Assisted dying bill: How did my MP vote?

 Use the search bar to find how your MP voted on the bill.

-Among the MPs to have voted in favour of the bill included prime minister Keir Starmer, and his predecessor Rishi Sunak.
+Among the MPs who voted in favour of the bill were prime minister Keir Starmer, and his predecessor Rishi Sunak.

 Meanwhile Lib Dem leader Ed Davey, Conservative Party leader Kemi Badenoch and Mother of the House Diane Abbott were among those who voted against it.